Antonio Cuevas

-Antonio Cuevas Delgado (Puente Ganil, Spain, 7 May 1949) is a Spanish politician and member of the Spanish Socialist Workers' Party (PSOE).
+Antonio Cuevas Delgado (Puente Ganil, Spain, 7 May 1949) is a Spanish politician of the Spanish Socialist Workers' Party (PSOE).

+Early life and education

+Cuevas studied at the University of Seville and became a technical architect.

+Career

-Married with three children, he studied at the University of Seville and became a technical architect.
-In the late 1960s he was a Trade Union activist for the Unión General de Trabajadores, which at that time was illegal under the Francoist State.
+In the late 1960s Cuevas was a Trade Union activist for the Unión General de Trabajadores, which at that time was illegal under the Francoist State.

-In 1986 he was elected to the Spanish Congress representing Seville and was re-elected at all subsequent elections in 1989, 1993, 1996, 2000, 2004 and 2008.
+In the 1986 general election, Cuevas was elected to the Spanish Congress representing Seville.
+He was re-elected at all subsequent elections in 1989, 1993, 1996, 2000, 2004 and 2008.